 Patient Pamphlet: Vitamin D Tests: When you need them and when you don’tShare on Facebook Share on Twitter

 Follow provincial guidelines for cervical cancer screening.
-Screening before the recommended age of initiation (age 21 in most provinces), screening women over the age of 69, or annual screening is not recommended.
+Screening before the recommended age of initiation (age 21 in most provinces), screening over the age of 69, or annual screening is not recommended.

 Canadian Task Force on Preventive Health Care, et al. Recommendations on screening for cervical cancer.
 CMAJ.
 2013 Jan 8;185(1):35-45.
 PMID: 23297138.